Our mission and values

 - Delivering services responsive to community need;

-- Empowering citizens to understand and exercise their rights and responsibilities;
+- Empowering clients to understand and exercise their rights and responsibilities;

 - Preventing problems through education and training;